-Sexual harassment includes unwelcome conduct which is either directed at an individual because of that individual's gender identity or expression (perceived or actual), or is of a sexual nature, when:
+Under federal and state law, sexual harassment includes unwelcome conduct which is either directed at an individual because of that individual's gender identity or expression (perceived or actual), or is of a sexual nature, when:

-- Such conduct is made either explicitly or implicitly a term or condition of employment or education. - Submission to or rejection of such conduct is used as the basis for employment or academic decisions.
-Such decisions for employees can include what shifts and how many hours an employee might work, project assignments, as well as salary and promotion decisions. - Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile or offensive work or educational environment, even if the complaining individual is not the intended target of the sexual harassment.
+- Such conduct is made either explicitly or implicitly a term or condition of employment or education, - Submission to or rejection of such conduct is used as the basis for employment or academic decisions.
+Such decisions for employees can include what shifts and how many hours an employee might work, project assignments, as well as salary and promotion decisions; or - Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile or offensive work or educational environment, even if the complaining individual is not the intended target of the sexual harassment.